JAIDE/courier/README.md

 And as you can see the sender is also specified there.
 If, for any reason, this statically defined sender is not what you want to show up you may override it by specifying a different sender prior to the call:

-    // For the next e-mail sending specify a different person as the sender than what was configured in smtp.json mappedParameters.put(MessageHandlerEMail.MAPPING_PARAM_SENDER_FIRSTNAME, "Peter Other");
+    // For the next e-mail specify a different person as the sender than what was configured in smtp.json mappedParameters.put(MessageHandlerEMail.MAPPING_PARAM_SENDER_FIRSTNAME, "Peter Other");
     mappedParameters.put(MessageHandlerEMail.MAPPING_PARAM_SENDER_LASTNAME, "Sendername");
     mappedParameters.put(MessageHandlerEMail.MAPPING_PARAM_SENDER_EMAIL, "peter-other.sendername@mydomain.com");